Data Protection Binding Corporate Rules Program

 Global Privacy Leader

 3 Processing in European data protection law means any set of operations performed upon personal data whether or not by automatic means.
-This is interpreted widely to include collecting, storing, organizing, destroying, amending, consulting, destroying and disclosure of the personal data.
+This is interpreted widely to include collecting, storing, organizing, destroying, amending, consulting, and disclosure of the personal data.